cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-proactive-code-fixes/README.md

 * declare an interface from a return value
 * declare member - complements the code fix already existing in typescript to fullfill all cases. declaring missing properties / methods
 * add missing return statement
+* variable rename when duplicate names exisits in the same code block

 and more to come!!